 Cookbook » Runtime Tasking

-Taskflow allows you to interact with the scheduling runtime by taking a runtime object as an argument of a task.
-This is mostly useful for designing recursive parallel algorithms that require dynamic tasking on the fly.
+Taskflow allows tasks to interact with the scheduling runtime by taking a runtime object as an argument.
+This feature is particularly useful for implementing recursive parallel algorithms that create tasks dynamically.

 Create a Runtime Task